Do Not Ask More Than Two Questions In Customer Survey

 10 Second Takeaway: On average, for every additional question that you add to your survey questionnaire, you decrease the overall response rate by 30 – 50%.

-It has also been observed that a maximum number of customer surveys are marketer-centric, often designed to satisfy the business’ requirements.
+It has also been observed that mostly a customer survey is marketer-centric, often designed to satisfy the business’ requirements.
 They are not designed to educate customers.
 As a result, customers start feeling vexed right after the second or third question, leading to a drastic drop in the response rate and data quality.

-While inviting your customers to provide feedback on their own is a new strategy being adopted by most companies these days, but if someone wants to stick to the traditional research method, then there are certain rules that need to be implicated to drive engagement, loyalty, and sales.
+While inviting your users to take customer survey on their own is a new strategy being adopted by most companies these days, if someone wants to stick to the traditional research method, then there are certain rules that need to be implicated to drive engagement, loyalty, and sales.
 And it all starts with asking the right questions in the right way!

-When it comes to customer surveys, how many questions is too many questions?
-Before we get on to answering such a question, let’s us ask you one simple question - How do you feel when someone asks you a chain of questions, say 5 questions at a time?
+When it comes to customer survey, how many questions are too many questions?
+Before we get on to answering such a question, let’s us ask you one simple question – How do you feel when someone asks you a chain of questions, say 5 questions at a time?
 Won’t you feel impatient?
 Annoyed?

 Just two survey questions are effective enough to get the data for your business without putting off your customers. – Dana Severson, Co-founder, Startups Anonymous

 might think of something that you missed!
 Their answers are usually going to surprise you!